-- Service and maintenance have not been executed in accordance with the regulations; repairs have not been carried out by Lennox personnel or have been implemented without prior written permission by Lennox. - Modifications have been made to the equipment without prior written permission by Lennox. - Settings and protections have been modified without prior written permission by Lennox. - Non-original or other than the prescribed refrigerants or lubricants are used. - The equipment has not been installed and/or connected in accordance with the installation instructions. - The equipment is being used improperly, incorrectly, negligently or not in accordance with its nature and/or purpose. - A flow switch protection device is not fitted. - An appropriate filtration is not fitted close to the water inlet of the chiller.
+- Service and maintenance have not been executed in accordance with the regulations, repairs have not been carried out by Lennox personnel or have been implemented without prior written permission by Lennox. - Modifications have been made to the equipment without prior written permission by Lennox. - Settings and protections have been modified without prior written permission by Lennox. - Non-original or other than the prescribed refrigerants or lubricants are used. - The equipment has not been installed and/or connected in accordance with the installation instructions. - The equipment is being used improperly, incorrectly, negligently or not in accordance with its nature and/or purpose. - A flow protection device is not fitted.

-Under these circumstances Lennox is indemnified from any product liability claims from third parties.
+In these circumstances Lennox is indemnified from any product liability claims from third parties.

 In the event of a warranty claim the machine serial number and Lennox order number must be quoted.

-2.1 - SAFETY RECOMMENDATIONS
+2.1 - SAFETY